Chiuri254/triangle-project/README.md

 ## Project Description

 This project is used to identify the different types of triangles which includes Equilateral where all sides are equal,Isosceles where exactly 2 sides are equal,Scalene-where no sides are equal and the final scenario which is not a triangel-A triangel has three side of which two are equal.
+##Set-up instructions
+User needs To fork this project since they can revive it and to fork open the repository and on the right side you will see a button written fork.Click on the fork button then choose the account you want to fork this project to.When the forking process is done you need to clone.Go to your terminal and use the git clone command to clone the project to your prefered destination in your computer.

 ## Specification-BDD

 The program requires the user to input three values of which must be numeric values.